-- 10. What school staff should do if they have concerns about safeguarding practices within the school - All our staff and volunteers should feel able to raise concerns about poor or unsafe practice and potential failures in the school or college's safeguarding regime and that such concerns will be taken seriously by the senior leadership team; - Appropriate whistleblowing procedures, which are suitably reflected in staff training and staff behaviour policies are in place for such concerns to be raised with the school's senior leadership team; - Where a staff member feels unable to raise an issue with the Headteacher or Chair of Governors or feels that their genuine concerns are not being addressed, they should approach the ODST HR Team; - The NSPCC whistleblowing helpline is available for staff who do not feel able to raise concerns regarding child protection failures internally.
-Staff can call: 0800 028 0285 line is available from 8:00 AM to 8:00 PM, Monday to Friday and Email: help@nspcc.org.uk.
+10. What school staff should do if they have concerns about safeguarding practices within the school

+- All our staff and volunteers should feel able to raise concerns about poor or unsafe practice and potential failures in the school or college's and that such concerns will be taken seriously by the senior leadership team; - safeguarding regime and that such concerns will be taken seriously by the senior leadership team; reference to - Appropriate whistleblowing procedures, which are suitably reflected in staff training and staff behaviour policies are in place for such concerns to be raised with the school's senior leadership team; - Where a staff member feels unable to raise an issue with the Headteacher or Chair of Governors or feels that their genuine concerns are not being addressed, they should approach the ODST HR Team on 01865 208 200. - The NSPCC whistleblowing helpline is available for staff who do not feel able to raise concerns regarding child protection failures internally.
+Staff can call: 0808 800 5000 line is available from 8:00 AM to 8:00 PM, Monday to Friday and Email: help@nspcc.org.uk; for children under 18: Childline 0800 1111.